Chapter 1: Introduction

 ...

-being executed repeatedly until the condition becomes false.
+end;This repeats the begin/end block until the condition becomes false.

-contain one or more statements.
+The body of a begin/end block can contain one or more statements.

 The typical computation of Celsius temperature ensues with this code: